domi92/ngx-touch-virtual-keyboard/projects/ngx-touch-virtual-keyboard/README.md

 Main features:

+- easy to configure: Add keyboard component to you application and use one directive on input element that need to use virtual keyboard
 - automatic open/close on intem selection
 - automatic different layout for different input type (text, number, password, email, ...)
 - integration with phisical keyboard to use simultaneously (shift and capsLock works simultaneously as for cursor position)